FacultyDebora Oliveira, Ph.D., CRC, OTR/L Director

-Dr. Debora Oliveira has over thirty years as an occupational therapist and as a manager.
-For the past several years, she has been the Academic Fieldwork Coordinator and an assistant professor with the Division of Occupational Therapy.
+Dr. Debora Oliveira has over thirty-five years as an occupational therapist and as a manager.
 As Interim Director, she is responsible for all the administrative duties in the Masters in Occupational Therapy (MSOT) program.

-Dr. Oliveira received her Bachelor of Science degree in occupational therapy from the University of Wisconsin, her Master of Science degree in healthcare administration from NovaSoutheastern University, and Ph.D. in rehabilitation counseling form Florida State University.
-Her areas of interest in research include aging, cognition, and influence on activities of daily living.
+Dr. Oliveira received her Bachelor of Science degree in occupational therapy from the University of Wisconsin, her Master of Science degree in healthcare administration from NovaSoutheastern University, and Ph.D. in rehabilitation counseling from the Florida State University.
+Her areas of interest in research include aging, cognition, and their influence on activities of daily living.
 She is also interested in job satisfaction among faculty in higher education.

 She teaches a variety of classes including scientific inquiry, biopsychosocial development of adults, and is a continuing education provider for area occupational therapists.

 Dr. Maria Hinds has served global communities, as an occupational therapist and legal advocate for thirty-five years.
-She earned a Bachelor of Science degree in occupational therapy from Quinnipiac University, a Master’s degree in special education from Southern Connecticut State University and a Juris Doctorate from the University of Connecticut School of Law.
-She holds occupational therapy practice licenses in Connecticut and Florida and is a member of the Bar Associations in Connecticut, Florida and the District of Columbia.
+She earned a Bachelor of Science degree in occupational therapy from Quinnipiac University, a Master’s degree in special education from Southern Connecticut State University and a Juris Doctorate from the University Of Connecticut School Of Law.
+She holds occupational therapy practice licenses in Connecticut and Florida and is a member of Bar Associations in Connecticut, Florida and the District of Columbia.

-Ms. Aurelia K. Alexander has been practicing occupational therapy for 17 years.
+Dr. Aurelia K. Alexander has been practicing occupational therapy for 24 years.
 She is a registered and licensed occupational therapist.
-Ms. Alexander has worked at the Tallahassee Memorial Healthcare in the areas of acute care, outpatient rehabilitation (pediatrics), and neonatal nursery.
+Dr. Alexander has worked at the Tallahassee Memorial Healthcare in the areas of acute care, outpatient rehabilitation (pediatrics), and neonatal nursery.
 She has consulted with the Florida Children’s Home Society with children at high risk for developmental delays for five years and was instrumental in the initiation of the car seat safety testing in the Tallahassee Memorial Healthcare neonatal nurseries.
-Ms. Alexander is currently working as an assistant professor in the School of Allied Health Sciences at Florida Agricultural and Mechanical University and is teaching in the area of pediatrics.
+Dr. Alexander is currently working as an assistant professor in the School of Allied Health Sciences at Florida Agricultural and Mechanical University and is teaching in the area of pediatrics.

-Ms. Alexander is a graduate of Florida A&M University with a bachelor’s degree in occupational therapy.
+Dr. Alexander is a graduate of Florida A&M University with a bachelor’s degree in occupational therapy.
 In addition, she completed 18 months of graduate work in public health at FAMU.
-She is a graduate of the master’s graduate program in occupational therapy at Boston University in May 2007 and is currently pursuing a doctorate in Occupational Therapy in 2012 at Chatham University in Pittsburgh, PA.
+She is a graduate of the master’s graduate program in occupational therapy at Boston University in May 2007 and completed a doctorate in Occupational Therapy in 2012 at Chatham University in Pittsburgh, PA.

-Ms. Alexander has participated in her community through volunteering with the local chapter of the March of Dimes and through membership in several civic organizations that focus on community involvement via cancer research, sickle cell anemia research, enrichment of young adults and additional children’s issues.
-Among the awards/honors that she is the recipient of are: Tallahassee Memorial Hospital Ambassador Caring Hands Award, 1998 and 2007 and March of Dimes Walk America Participant, 1998-2007, Caring Tree (Big Bend Hospice) Advisory Board 2005-2007.
+Dr. Alexander has participated in her community through volunteering with the local chapter of the March of Dimes and through membership in several civic organizations that focus on community involvement via cancer research, enrichment of young adults and additional children’s issues.
+Among the awards/honors that she has received are: Tallahassee Memorial Hospital Ambassador Caring Hands Award, 1998 and 2007 and March of Dimes Walk America Participant, 1998-2007, Caring Tree (Big Bend Hospice) Advisory Board 2005-2007.
 She is working on increasing therapeutic services available throughout the community.
 Dr. Alexander holds certifications in Neonatal Oral Motor Skills (NOMAS).